About Aso City

-Aso’s most spectacular thing of all, however, might not be any of these.
-Aso serves as home to a rich and diverse array of family run and local cafés, restaurants, and artisans as well.
-Many of these are famous within the community, but can sometimes be hidden away in what seems like the most unlikely places.
+The most appealling thing about Aso City, however, might not be any of these geographical and historical features, but instead be the locals who live here.
+Aso serves as home to a rich and diverse array of family-run and local cafes, restaurants, and workshops.
+Many of these are famous within the community, but can sometimes be hidden away in what seem like the most unlikely places.
 Living in Aso means a life of daily discovery.
-Whether this means having a homemade sausage made that same day while seeing the beautiful reflection of the orange-red sunset in the ricefields flooded by the farmers, lining up outside Imakin for 20 minutes to get their famed Aka Ushi beef rice bowl (made with Aso’s premium quality specialty beef), or taking a step outside what you’d expect in Aso and being serenaded by practicing accordion players at a nearby french restaurant/café, living in Aso provides a unique experience every day.
-All this in addition to Aso’s own traditional food – such as takana rice, dago soup, and aka ushi beef – make for an inimitable culinary adventure.
+Whether this means having a homemade sausage made that same day while seeing the beautiful reflection of the orange-red sunset in the rice fields flooded by the farmers; lining up outside Imakin Shokudo for hours to get their famed Aka Ushi beef rice bowl (made with Aso's special kind of wagyu beef); or taking a step outside what you’d expect in Aso and being serenaded by practicing accordion players at a nearby French restaurant/cafe; living in Aso provides a unique experience every day.
+All this in addition to Aso’s own traditional food—like takana rice, dago soup, and aka ushi beef—make for an inimitable culinary adventure.

-Breathtaking natural beauty, a rich culture, and distinctive local cuisine are all available in the beautiful city of Aso.
-From the turquoise waters of the volcanic crater of Mt.
+Breathtaking natural beauty, a rich culture, and distinctive local cuisine await you in the beautiful city of Aso.
+From the steaming crater of Mt.
 Aso’s Nakadake peak to the warmth of Aso’s Uchinomaki hot spring area, one thing is certain: exploring the wealth of sights and experiences Aso has to offer all year round will surely provide the adventure of a lifetime.